provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryParamsResponse"></a>

 ### QueryParamsResponse
-QueryParamsResponse is a response message for the QueryParams endpoint.
+QueryParamsResponse is a response message for the Params query.

 | Field | Type | Label | Description |